inbargabe/telegraf-observability-pipeline/README.md

 ## Deployment Steps

-1. **Setup Terraform and Git** ✅
+1. Setup Terraform and Git
-2. Install Telegraf on existing EC2
+2. Install Telegraf on EC2
 3. Configure EC2 security groups and IAM policies
 6. Deploy InfluxDB and Grafana on another EC2
 7. Configure IAM roles and policies